ravecrocker/LoE-PrivateServer/README.md

 ===================================

 This is a Private Server, to play LoE even when the official servers are closed.
-The official release is for Windows x86.
+The official release is for Windows (x86 and x64).
 The server should work on Linux and Mac too, but you'll need to compile it yourself.

 <h3>How to use</h3>
 Extract in the Legends of Equestria folder, start PrivateServer.exe and the game.
 In the game pick a name/password (no need to register first) Then use either :
 - the Local server, for singleplayer or a multiplayer LAN in your house
-- or the Online server, for multiplayer (but it's often offline, since I can't host it myself)
+- one of the Online servers, for multiplayer
 - You can also add your own servers in data/serversList.cfg

 <h3>Still in Beta</h3>
-The private server is still in beta, expect bugs.<br/>
+The private server is still in beta, expect bugs.
+Patches and pull requests are welcome.<br/>
 Some important features are still lacking at the moment :
-- Some places (Tartarus, Twilight's Library,..) are not accessible without using the server commands.
-- No skills (no unicorn magic) except flying for pegasi.
 - No monsters or NPCs without server commands.
 - No quests.
+- No items.

+<h3>Chat commands</h3>
+- /stuck : Reloads and sends you to the spawn.
+Use it if you can't move.
+- unstuck me : Same than above.

 <h3>Server commands</h3>
 You don't need any of those commands to play, but they might be usefull.